 PTSD treatment for military, first responders and veterans

 Aurora Recovery Centre assists veterans, military, first responders, and people who suffer from post-traumatic stress disorder (PTSD) and addictions with personalized, evidence-based treatment plans in our residential center and outpatient office.
 Our residential programs include 24-7 medical detox, individual and group therapy, ARC Fit, and adjunctive therapies that help heal our members.
 Our standard programs usually take 30, 40, and 60 days.
 Each plan comes with a recovery warranty in case of relapse.
-Our facility is equipped with 24-7 nursing staff, doctors, therapists, and counselors to ensure our members always have support.
+Our facility is equipped with 24-7 nursing staff, doctors, therapists, and counsellors to ensure our members always have support.

 Who We Help